 Email 3: Send an appreciation email if they've shared the feedback.

-Collect user insights using our SaaS feedback email series
+Collect user insights using our SaaS feedback email series.

-8. The abandoned cart recovery sequence
+8. Abandoned cart recovery sequence

 There are many reasons user abandon their cart:

-• Your payment process doesn't look secure.
+Your payment process doesn't look secure.

-• The total cart amount exceeded the user's budget as they couldn't find any coupons.
+The total cart amount exceeded the user's budget as they couldn't find any coupons.

-• They were browsing for fun.
+They were browsing for fun.

 Abandoned cart recovery sequence example:

-📧 Recommended emails: 3-4 emails
+📧 Recommended number of emails: 3-4 emails

 ⌛ Optimum flow time: 4 days